yiisoft/config/README.md

 $appConfig = $config->get('app');
 ```

-If defined in environment, parameters `params` will be merged with `params` from the main configuration,
+If defined in an environment, `params` will be merged with `params` from the main configuration,
-and can be used in building all configurations in terms of current environment.
+and could be used as `$params` in all configurations.

 ## Commands